German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 183 1130 1872 2876 4416 5933 715

-By September 1, 1939, the ground units of the Luftwaffe consisted of 2459 guns of 8.8 cm Flak 18 and Flak 36.
-Ground forces first received 8.8 cm guns in 1941 (126 guns).
+By September 1, 1939, the ground units of the Luftwaffe consisted of 2,459 8.8 cm Flak 18 and Flak 36 cannons.
+The ground forces first received 8.8 cm cannons in 1941 (126 guns).
 In 1942, another 176 guns were received, in 1943 - 296, in 1944 - 549 and in 1945 - 23 installations.
-In August 1944, the Wehrmacht and the Luftwaffe had 10,930 Flak 18, 36 and 37 guns, which were used on all fronts and in the air defense of the Reich.
-The Italians had a number of these guns under the name 88/56 S.A.
+In August 1944, the Wehrmacht and Luftwaffe had 10,930 Flak 18, 36 and 37 guns, which were used on all fronts and in the Reich air defense.
+The Italians had a certain number of these guns under the name 88/56 S.A.

-8.8 cm Flak-18/36 anti-aircraft gun on a Sd.Kfz.8 vehicle
+8.8 cm Flak-18/36 anti-aircraft gun on the Sd.Kfz.8 vehicle

-In 1943, 14 Flak 37 guns were mounted on a Sd.Kfz.9 half-track vehicle.
-The weight of the system is 25 tons.
-The crew is 9 - 10 people.
-The cab and engine are armored.
+In 1943, 14 Flak 37 guns were mounted on the Sd.Kfz.9 half-track vehicle.
+System weight 25 tons.
+Crew 9 - 10 people.
+The cabin and engine are armored.

-After the surrender of Germany, the Flak-18, 36, 37 guns were in service with a number of countries for some time.
+After the surrender of Germany, Flak-18, 36, 37 guns were in service with a number of countries for some time.
 In particular, they were used in North Korean air defense during the Korean War.

-In total, there were 4 types of shells for Flak-18, 36, 37 guns - 2 high-explosive and 2 armor-piercing.
-The reach of the guns in height: the ballistic ceiling is 10600 m, the height of the actual fire is 7675 m.
-The armor penetration of an armor-piercing projectile at a distance of 1500 m was about 120 mm.
-Charging is unitary.
+In total, for the Flak-18, 36, 37 guns there were 4 types of shells - 2 high-explosive fragmentation and 2 armor-piercing.
+Reach of guns in height: ballistic ceiling 10600 m, height of actual fire - 7675 m.
+Armor penetration by an armor-piercing projectile at a distance of 1500 m was about 120 mm.
+Loading is unitary.

 Type